baAlex/Ako/README.md

 Compilation
 -----------
 Aside from C and C++ compilers (later only needed to build executable tools), the only requirement is [cmake][1].
-On Ubuntu you can install them with:
+On Ubuntu you can install it with:

 ```
 sudo apt install cmake